Qovery/qovery-client-go/docs/ClusterAdvancedSettings.md

 `func (o *ClusterAdvancedSettings) HasNginxHpaMaxNumberInstances() bool`

 HasNginxHpaMaxNumberInstances returns a boolean if a field has been set.

+### GetStorageclassFastSsd

+`func (o *ClusterAdvancedSettings) GetStorageclassFastSsd() string`

+GetStorageclassFastSsd returns the StorageclassFastSsd field if non-nil, zero value otherwise.

+### GetStorageclassFastSsdOk

+`func (o *ClusterAdvancedSettings) GetStorageclassFastSsdOk() (*string, bool)`

+GetStorageclassFastSsdOk returns a tuple with the StorageclassFastSsd field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageclassFastSsd

+`func (o *ClusterAdvancedSettings) SetStorageclassFastSsd(v string)`

+SetStorageclassFastSsd sets StorageclassFastSsd field to given value.

+### HasStorageclassFastSsd

+`func (o *ClusterAdvancedSettings) HasStorageclassFastSsd() bool`

+HasStorageclassFastSsd returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)